 )?;

-is increased every time we mint a new token and will not decrease in the burn process.
+As each NFT must have a unique ID, it calculates asset_id based on the Merkle tree and the index of the token.
+Note that num_minted is increased every time we mint a new token and will not decrease in the burn process.

 As we've seen, no new account is created on-chain.
 Previously, we needed two accounts to own an NFT.

-So how does Bubblegum do this and check for cNFT
+So how does Bubblegum do this and check for cNFT owners and other data?

 Whenever new CNFTs are minted, no new account is created; we just calculate the leaf based on the needed data and insert the leaf.

 Whenever users want to transfer or do actions on their NFT, no validation done here and as saw no validation done on account-compression as well, the only check that is done is that leaf must be present in tree, so Bubblegum do it smartly, insead of getting the leaf from user and do validation on owner it calculate the leaf each time, as a result if someone wants to transfer other users token, the leaf will be calcuated wrongly, so only when the right authority calls trasnfer the currect leaf is calcuated.
-Check the Burn
+Check the Burn instruction as an example.

 Burns a cNFT by replacing its Merkle leaf with an empty one.